Dark Night of the Soul: Text

-Translation by Edgar Allison Peers

 Commentaries by John of the Cross

-The treatises Ascent of Mount Carmel (1581-1585) and Dark Night (the Declaración, 1584-1586) are commentaries on the poem, explaining its meaning line by line.
+The treatises Ascent of Mount Carmel (1581–1585) and Dark Night (the Declaración, 1584–1586) are commentaries on the poem, explaining its meaning line by line.
 Both works were left uncompleted.

 The Ascent of Mount Carmel is divided into three books that reflect the two phases of the dark night.
 The first is a purification of the senses (titled "The Active Night of the Senses").
 The second and third books describe the more intense purification of the spirit (titled "The Active Night of the Spirit").
 The active purgation of the senses comprises the first of the classical three stages of the mystical journey, followed by those of illumination and then union.
 The passive purgation of the spirit takes place between illumination and full union, when the presence of God has already been felt but is not stable.

 At the beginning of the commentary Dark Night, John wrote: "In this first verse, the soul tells the mode and manner in which it departs, as to its affection, from itself and from all things, dying through a true mortification to all of them and to itself, to arrive at a sweet and delicious life with God."

 The dark night of the soul is a stage of final and complete purification, and is marked by confusion, helplessness, stagnation of the will, and a sense of the withdrawal of God's presence.
 It is the period of final "unselfing" and the surrender to the hidden purposes of the divine will.
 The final stage is union with the object of love, the one Reality, God.
 Here the self has been permanently established on a transcendental level and liberated for a new purpose.